open-component-model/ocm-website/content/en/docs/cli-reference/add/add_resource-configuration.md

       --inputValues YAML             YAML based generic values for inputs --inputVariants stringArray    (platform) variants for inputs
       --inputVersion stringArray     version info for inputs
-      --label <name>=<YAML>          source label (leading * indicates signature relevant, optional version separated by @) --mediaType string             media type for artifact blob representation --name string                  source name
+      --label <name>=<YAML>          resource label (leading * indicates signature relevant, optional version separated by @) --mediaType string             media type for artifact blob representation --name string                  resource name
-  -O, --output string                output file for dry-run
       --reference string             reference name
       --region string                region name
-  -s, --settings stringArray         settings file with variable settings (yaml)
-      --size int                     blob size
+      --resource YAML                resource meta data (yaml) -s, --settings stringArray         settings file with variable settings (yaml) --size int                     blob size
-      --source YAML                  source meta data (yaml)
-      --templater string             templater to use (go, none, spiff, subst) (default "subst") --type string                  source type
+      --type string                  resource type
-      --version string               source version
+      --version string               resource version
 ```

 ### Description

-Add source information specified in a resource file to a component version.
+Add a resource specification to a resource config file used by [ocm add resources](/docs/cli/add/resources).
-So far only component archives are supported as target.

-This command accepts source specification files describing the sources
-to add to a component version.
-Elements must follow the source meta data
-description scheme of the component descriptor.
-Besides referential sources
-using the <code>access</code> attribute to describe the access method, it
-is possible to describe local sources fed by local data using the <code>input</code>
-field (see below).

-The description file might contain:
-- a single source
-- a list of sources under the key <code>sources</code>
-- a list of yaml documents with a single source or source list

-It is possible to describe a single source via command line options.
+It is possible to describe a single resource via command line options.
-The meta data of this element is described by the argument of option <code>--source</code>,
+The meta data of this element is described by the argument of option <code>--resource</code>,
 which must be a YAML or JSON string.
 Alternatively, the <em>name</em> and <em>version</em> can be specified with the
 options <code>--name</code> and <code>--version</code>.
 With the option <code>--extra</code>
 it is possible to add extra identity attributes.
 Explicitly specified options
-override values specified by the <code>--source</code> option.
+override values specified by the <code>--resource</code> option.
 (Note: Go templates are not supported for YAML-based option values.
 Besides
 this restriction, the finally composed element description is still processd
 by the selected templater.)

-The source type can be specified with the option <code>--type</code>.
+The resource type can be specified with the option <code>--type</code>.
 Therefore, the
 minimal required meta data for elements can be completely specified by dedicated
 options and don't need the YAML option.